GaloisInc/BESSPIN-GFE/README.md

 `-march=rv32gc` for gcc) to get the behaviors that were implicit defaults of the corresponding `32` versions.

-Finally, make the gnu toolchains and Vivado Lab 2019.1 available to all users by running this script:
+Finally, make the GNU toolchains and Vivado Lab 2019.1 available to all users by running this script:
 ```bash
 sudo ./install/amend-bashrc.sh